joshdurbin/joshdurbin.net/content/posts/2020-4-redis-graph-product-recommendation-generator-revamped.md

 +++
-title = "Building a product recommendation engine using RedisGraph and OpenCypher, Part 1.1: Better data loading" date = "2020-04-18" tags = ["graph", "redis", "recommendations", "data", "concurrency"]
+title = "Product Recommendations in RedisGraph, Part 1.1: Better data loading" date = "2020-04-18" tags = ["graph", "redis", "recommendations", "data", "opencypher", "redisgraph"]
 +++

 This is a follow-up post to [one back in January]({{< ref "/posts/2020-1-redis-graph-product-recommendation-part-1-data-loading.md" >}}) related to using RedisGraph and OpenCypher to build a product recommendations engine.
 In that post I mentioned I'd have a follow up on the queries and OpenCypher basics, but this post is not that.
 That's coming next week.
 I Promise!